-The department also serves the institute by providing instruction in English for international students whose knowledge of English is inadequate for the study required of them.
-This instruction is made available through programs in intensive English for international students (intermediate and advanced levels) under the auspices of the Department of Continuing Education.
-Prerequisite: two years of high school English or equivalent.
-Grammar, pronunciation, sentence patterns, vocabulary building, spelling, reading, theme writing, and group and individual instruction in the language laboratory are included in the program.
-These intensive courses (20-25 hours per week) are usually offered during the summer quarter only.
+The department also serves the institute by providing instruction in English as a foreign language, offered through programs in intensive English for international students (elementary, intermediate and advanced levels) usually under the auspices of the Department of Continuing Education.
+The prerequisite is two years of high school English or the equivalent.
+Included in the program are grammar, pronunciation, sentence patterns, vocabulary building, spelling, reading, theme writing and group and individual practice in the language laboratory.
+These intensive courses of 25 hours per week are offered during all four quarters.
+Pursuant to specific requests, special programs and schedules are developed and offered to complement programs of study in engineering and science.

-For further information write the Department of Continuing Education, Georgia Institute of Technology, Atlanta, Georgia 30332.
+For further information write Dr. Louis J. Zahn, Department of Modern Languages, Georgia Institute of Technology, Atlanta, Georgia 30332.